 - Digital image archiving as related to chain of custody

-Crime scene investigators, patrol officers, detectives, investigations supervisors, medical examiner and coroner investigators, military investigative personnel, and attorneys
+Crime scene investigators, patrol officers, detectives, investigations supervisors, forensic photographers, medical examiner and coroner investigators, military investigative personnel, and attorneys

 This course is IAI Crime Scene Certification approved.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
 Instructors are available to answer your questions during each module via the help forum.

 You should plan to dedicate approximately 24 hours to the course activities.
 You must be committed to the course and invest the time necessary for successful completion.
 The course must be completed within 30 days upon registration.
 Once the 30-day period has ended, you will no longer have access.